weeblrpress/clearstatus/content/default/issues/2019-03-30-connectivity-issue.md

 ## Enter below issue description and subsequent updates if any
 ---

-Our hosting company needs to perform some software updates on our main website server.
-These updates require restarting the machine which implies some downtime.
+Both our website and customer support area cannot be reached at the moment.
+We are investigating the matter.
 \
-This maintenance should not last more than a few minutes or cause any other perturbation.
+**Issue identified:** Our hosting company has informed us of a failure in the datacenter network equipment.
+They are working on it and expect a quick resolution.  {{< track "2019-03-30 20:08:19" >}}
 \
+**Monitoring:** The equipment in question has been replaced and website and support site can be reached.
+We are monitoring the servers for the next few minutes to be sure all is OK. {{< track "2019-03-30 20:31:19" >}}
+\
-Sorry about the trouble!
+**Resolved:** Both servers are operating normally, issue is solved.
+Really sorry about the trouble!
 \